kliu33/Kcals/README.md

 ## With Kcals, users can:

-  -Create new text channels with a custom name and description
+ - ### Create new text channels with a custom name and description

   ![image](https://user-images.githubusercontent.com/30753677/233995448-31456909-e16d-47c1-be7e-4ad0a747bb26.png)

   Once the user requests to either make or update a text channel, a modal pops up that prompts the user to input a server name and an optional description.
-The form will be prefilled with the channels information if it is an update request.
-That information is the passed to the modal componenent as a prop and the component will dynamically return the form.
+The form will be prefilled with the channel's information if it is an update request.
+That information is then passed to the modal component as a prop, and the component will dynamically return the form.

   ```
   <form onSubmit={handleSubmit} id = "channel-form">